Persecutions of the Catholic Church and Pius XII: Persecution of religious institutes

 After 1945, Poland was resurrected, but the Polish government continued the attacks against the Catholic Church.
 All religious were forced to leave hospitals and educational institutions and their properties were confiscated.
 Within seven years, fifty-four religious were killed.
 One hundred and seventy priests were deported to gulags.
 However, after a change of government in 1956, the condition of the Church improved.
 Harassment and persecution of the Church continued but religious vocations were permitted and Poland became the only Eastern country which contributed in great numbers religious missionaries to worldwide service.

 In all East European countries, after World War II, persecution of religious assumed new dimensions.
-All religious houses in the Ukraine were confiscated and their inhabitants either jailed or sent home.
+All religious houses in Ukraine were confiscated and their inhabitants either jailed or sent home.
 All religious houses were confiscated and closed in Lithuania as well.
 In Albania, all religious orders were forcibly disbanded.
 In Bulgaria and Czechoslovakia, all monasteries and religious institutes ceased to exist after 1950.
 In Hungary, 10,000 members of religious orders were ordered to leave their residences within three months; some 300 were permitted to remain and through an agreement between the Hungarian hierarchy and the government eight Catholic schools were reopened.

 In Yugoslavia, all orders were disbanded after the war and properties confiscated.
 In Bosnia, numerous religious figures were killed, among them 139 Franciscan priests.
 However, as Yugoslavia distanced itself increasingly from Moscow, significant improvements were noticed in Slovenia and Croatia during the last two years of the Pacelli pontificate.
 In China and North Korea Catholic religious no longer existed.
 Foreign missionaries were expelled and the fate of most local religious is unknown.